Rikku

-Rikku is a fictional character in the Final Fantasy series, created by Tetsuya Nomura.
+Rikku is a character in the Final Fantasy series, created by Tetsuya Nomura.
 Rikku first appears in Final Fantasy X as one of its protagonists, where she accompanies her cousin Yuna and others on a journey to defeat the monster Sin.
 Rikku again appears as a protagonist in the game's direct sequel, Final Fantasy X-2.
 In that game, she, Yuna, and new friend Paine journey to find missing FFX protagonist Tidus.

-Square originally planned to make Rikku the protagonist of her own game, but the developer canceled the idea.
+Square originally planned to make Rikku the protagonist of her own game, but the developer cancelled the idea.
 In order to make a game revolving around a group of female heroes, Final Fantasy X-2's protagonists became Yuna, Paine, and Rikku.
 To reflect the changing social mores between game titles, Rikku wears much more casual and minimal clothing in X-2 than the games' predecessor.

 Rikku generally received a positive reception, with her X-2 design receiving praise for its attractiveness.
 Some critics have considered her attire to be fan service, and her character development thin.
 Most fans, however, have expressed positive views of her cheerful and bubbly personality.
 The character has appeared on many lists of fans' favorite Final Fantasy characters.

 Concept and creation

 Rikku first appeared in Final Fantasy X. Tetsuya Nomura designed her as a 15-year-old Al Bhed girl.
 She is Cid's daughter and Brother's younger sister.
 After the game's release, the video game press reported that she might get her own game, code-named "Rikku Version", but was later confirmed to not be in the works.
 Rikku, along with Yuna, were the leads of Final Fantasy X-2 and were the only characters from Final Fantasy X to appear.
 Developers chose her in order to create a game that centered on women.
 Tetsu Tsukamoto, the designer of Final Fantasy X-2's "alternate" costumes, explained that Rikku's outfit was the product of a cultural change in Spira, the world Rikku inhabits.
 The staff also wished to make that cast seem more physically active.

 Rikku is voiced by Tara Strong in English and by Marika Matsumoto in Japanese.
 Strong was offered an audition by Final Fantasy X casting director Jack Fletcher.
-Before her audition, the Fletcher gave Strong recordings of the Japanese version of Rikku and a description of the character.
+Before her audition, Fletcher gave Strong recordings of the Japanese version of Rikku and a description of the character.
 Many of Strong's lines ended with "you know" in order to match the English dub with the character's mouth movements, particularly to end the sentence with a vowel sound.
 They decided to make this a vocal tic for her.